-I have heard my family talk about the Nehru boat race ever since I was a child.
+I have heard my family talk about the traditional Kerala boat race ever since I was a child.
 With great excitement they discuss the race and watch the entire race on television.
 Post this there is an extensive review of the same and a long list of could-have-been scenarios.
 I had never shown much interest in the details or the event itself.

 I never imagined that I would be fascinated by this grand spectacle, and obviously, I was wrong.
 My resistance shattered to miniscule bits when I saw the race for the first time.